Celebrating our sixth birthday, in 2022 the Sydney Craft Week Festival runs from 7 to 16 October 2022.

 Each year, Sydney Craft Week puts out a Call for Entries for galleries, shops, cultural organisations and institutions, and individual makers to host events, ranging from large-scale exhibitions to one-off workshops encompassing the breadth and power of craft.

-The festival takes place over 10 days in October.
+The festival takes place over 10 days every October.
 Sydney Craft Week invites all residents and visitors to experience Sydney’s vibrant craft scene.
 Most events are free to enter, with ticketed events managed by host organisations and venues.

 Sydney Craft Week is an initiative of Australian Design Centre.
-ADC is a not for profit organisation showcasing and supporting contemporary craft and design.
+ADC is a not for profit impact organisation showcasing and supporting contemporary craft and design.
 All donations big and small help us to continue to create opportunities like Sydney Craft Week and help support our exhibitions, events and touring programs.

 Please consider a making a donation at australiandesigncentre.com/about/donate